Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Committee members must exercise their powers and discharge their duties—

-   1. in good faith in the best interests of the Association; and
+   a) in good faith in the best interests of the Association; and

    2. for a proper purpose.

 5. Committee members and former Committee members must not make improper use of—

-   1. their position; or
+   a) their position; or

    2. information acquired by virtue of holding their position— so as to gain an advantage for themselves or any other person or to cause detriment to the Association.